Sales Tax on Groceries by State

 Sales Tax by State: Are Groceries Taxed?

-States That Tax Groceries
+States That Tax Groceries in 2025

 Below is a list of states and how they tax grocery items.
 Be sure to understand each state’s definition of “groceries” when deciding when (and when not) to collect sales tax on food items.